“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 Inside a UPS, there are lots of things going on.
 For example, there are cooling systems, circuits, power supply, or wiring.
 If I make it simple, there are only three primary units.
 One is charging that processes AC and provides DC as output.
 Another is the battery where DC is stored.

 Lastly, the inverter system converts DC to AC and supplies it to your devices.
-However, are other systems like the cooling system safety system enhance the overall performance of the UPS.
+However, are other systems like the cooling system and safety system enhance the overall performance of the UPS.

 However, these systems are dependent on each other.
 So, when a system gets corrupted, another system can’t work well.
 Same for the charging system.
 It fails mostly when the other system gets corrupted.
 How?